-After field engineering is complete, make ready construction crews will move into the areas to make modifications to the poles and change some poles.
+The first phase in the process is field engineering and once complete, make ready construction crews will move in to make modifications to the poles and change some poles.
 Following the make ready construction, fiber construction will begin as the fiber optic cable is added to the electric facilities.
 After that step, splicing will take place and then service extensions will be added.
-The entire process will take six to eight months from the beginning of make ready engineering to the final connections inside homes.
+Learn more about the phases of fiber construction.

 When Will Service Be Available throughout the County?

 In December 2021, $79 million was awarded in Virginia Telecommunication Initiative (VATI) grants to Firefly Fiber Broadband and its partner REC.
 The funding will support the $288 million project which endeavors to offer universal access to gigabit speed broadband service to 36,000 unserved homes and businesses in 13 counties in Central Virginia, including Louisa.
 The VATI grants are anticipated to greatly accelerate the Firefly RISE Project which includes 5,000 miles of fiber, estimated at taking approximately three years to complete.